clendinning1/logo-generator/000. to delete/TO-DO.md

 # TO-DO

 ## INQUIRER
+5. make sure it only takes acceptable inputs
-5. takes inputs as instructions for the svg file
+6. takes inputs as instructions for the svg file
-6. creates file called `logo.svg`
+7. creates file called `logo.svg`
-7. generates text in the command line: "Generated logo.svg"
+8. generates text in the command line: "Generated logo.svg"

 ## SVG INSTRUCTIONS
 1. create `Triangle`, `Square`, and `Circle` classes.